Tips & Tricks for Foam Pumpkin Carving

 Any area that is really bright white can be carved completely through to be a hole.
 Just be aware that you will need ‘attachment’ pieces to make it not fall apart.
 I prefer to keep the ‘holes’ to a minimum.

 The thin paper print will carve away with the pumpkin skin.
 The Pumpkins I used from Michael’s were about 3/8″ thick walls.
-To get a sense of the thickness you can cut the hole in the bottom or back for the bulb first.
+You can check your progress by inserting a light to see.

 It will look a little strange when not lit.
 Notice the deeper areas in my cheeks, that will be the lightest parts.